 The Board of Trustees of the Descendants Truth & Reconciliation Foundation is a collaborative group composed of 5 Descendant representatives, 3 Jesuit representatives, 2 representatives from former slave-holding institutions and 3 representatives from the world of business and philanthropy.
 This board composition creates a balanced partnership to guide the activities of the Foundation.

-Cheryllyn M. Branche is the President of the GU272 Descendants Association and Co-Chair of the GU272 Foundation Leadership Committee.
+Cheryllyn M. Branche is the President of the Board of Directors of the GU272 Descendants Association and Co-Chair of the GU272 Foundation Leadership Committee.
 She is a fourth-generation granddaughter of Hillary and Henrietta Ford, the Jesuit-enslaved parents of Basile Ford.
 Cheryllyn is a retired principal of Xavier University Preparatory School.
 She is Coordinator for the School of Religion and a member of the St. Gabriel Parish Council in New Orleans.

 Cheryl E. HallParliamentarian, GU272 Descendants Association